 The clearest conclusion from these findings is that unionization makes an enormous difference in workers' living standards and the conditions of labor.
-Unions dramatically increase wages, ensure acceptable hours of work, contribute to less verbal abuse and sexual harassment, and provide for safer workplaces.
+Unions dramatically increase wages, ensure acceptable hours of work, contribute to less verbal abuse, sexual harassment and other forms of gender-based violence, and provide for safer workplaces.
 The question then is why no workers on the southern coast are unionized and what can be done to change that situation.